-Asylum Access Thailand (AAT), established in 2007, provides legal counsel and representation to refugees seeking asylum in refugee status determination proceedings conducted by the United Nations refugee agency in Bangkok.
-Our clients come from over 20 different nationalities.
+Asylum Access Thailand (AAT), established in 2007, provides legal counsel and representation to refugees seeking asylum in refugee status determination proceedings conducted by the United Nations High Commissioner for Refugees (UNHCR) in Bangkok.
+Our clients come from over 40 different nationalities.
 While the majority are from Pakistan and Somalia, we also see clients from Sri Lanka, China, Cambodia, Vietnam, Afghanistan, Iraq and many other countries.
 To address the critical need for legal aid in dozens of languages, we train refugees as legal interpreters.

 AAT works in coalition with other Thai and southeast Asian organizations, including the Core Urban Refugee Network (CURN) and the Asia Pacific Refugee Rights Network (APRRN).
 Through these partnerships, we collectively advocate for changes in Thai law and policy that will create stronger protections for refugees and asylum-seekers throughout the region.

 Thailand is not a party to the 1951 Refugee Convention and has no domestic legislation governing refugees.
 As a result, refugees are considered illegal migrants and are at constant risk of arrest and indefinite detention, even when the United Nations (UN) has recognized their refugee status.

 At the historic UN Summit on Refugees and Migrants in September 2016, the government of Thailand committed to changes that would make legal stay in Thailand easier for refugees.
 Subsequently, the government has been working with civil society organizations, including AAT, to develop a government-run refugee status determination process that would identify and grant temporary legal stay to refugees in Thailand.
 AAT is playing a leading role on this issue through its membership in the advocacy group, Coalition for Rights of Refugee and the Stateless Persons (CRSP).